-- A dynamic civic and cultural environment where people gather for multiple activities for daily living. - First floor retail uses that foster and enrich desired civic and cultural activity. - Design that reinforces the unique identity and sense of place of Groton Center. - Development which respects the historic, environmental and residential character of nearby neighborhoods. - Authentic, high-quality design and construction. - Circulation system that promotes pedestrian circulation and accommodates vehicular that knits together the adjacent neighborhoods and connects Main Street to the Rail Trail. - A human-scaled composition with a rich pedestrian experience. - Universal accessibility that accommodates all people at all stages of life.
+- A dynamic civic and cultural environment where people gather for multiple activities for daily living. - First floor retail uses that foster and enrich desired civic and cultural activity. - Design that reinforces the unique identity and sense of place of Groton Center. - Development which respects the historic, environmental and residential character of nearby neighborhoods. - Authentic, high-quality design and construction. - Circulation system that promotes pedestrian circulation while accommodating vehicular travel. - A human-scaled composition with a rich pedestrian experience. - Universal accessibility that accommodates all people at all stages of life.